RuzibekGit/Chess-Tournament-Management-system-DRF/readme.md

 You can easily import a collection into Postman using a collection API link.
 Follow these steps to use a collection API link in Postman:

-### Steps to Import a Collection Using an API Link

 1. **Open Postman**:
    - Launch Postman on your computer.